tungduong4920/Bitcoin-Analytics-Project/README.md

 ## Quick Summary
-In this project, we are attempting to look at a few different bitcoin metrics to help us uncover any correlations that may exist.
+In this project, we are attempting to look at a few different bitcoin metrics to help us uncover any correlation that may exists.
 We will also investigate hypotheses that are widely accepted by bitcoiners at the moment.

 ## Technologies and Installation
 Project is created with: